General Education Requirements

 NOTE: HIS 1004 History of American Civilization I is no longer offered at Baruch, but it does appear on students’ transfer evaluations.
 This course may be used to satisfy the U.S. Experience in its Diversity requirement of the Pathways curriculum without appeal.

-Category 3: Creative Expression (one course required)
+Category 3: Creative Expression (at least one course required)

 |ART 1000||Introduction to Design and Visual Communications|